Bangladeshi taka: Commemorative banknotes

 In 2011, Bangladesh Bank also introduced a ৳40 note to commemorate the "40th Victory Anniversary of Bangladesh".
 The commemorative note features a portrait of the Father of the Nation, Bangabandhu Sheikh Mujibur Rahman and the National Martyr's Monument in Savar on front, and six armed men on back.
-Curiously, this note has an electrotype 10 in the watermark, indicating it was likely printed on extra ৳10 banknote paper.
+This note has an electrotype 10 in the watermark, indicating it was likely printed on extra ৳10 banknote paper.

 On 15 February 2012, Bangladesh Bank has introduced a ৳60 note to commemorate "60 years of National Movement".
 The commemorative note measures 130 × 60 mm and features the Shaeed Minar (Martyrs' monument) in Dhaka and five men on the back.
 Like the ৳40 commemorative note, this note has an electrotype 50 in the watermark.
 It was likely printed on extra ৳50 banknote paper.

 On 26 January 2013, Bangladesh Bank issued a ৳25 note to commemorate the 25th anniversary (silver jubilee) of the Security Printing Corporation (Bangladesh) Ltd. On the front is the National Martyr's Monument in Savar, the designs of the previous series of the Bangladeshi taka notes and its postage stamps, three spotted deer and the magpie-robin (doyel).
 On the reverse is the headquarters of the Security Printing Corporation.
 Curiously, this note has an electrotype 10 in the watermark, indicating it was likely printed on extra ৳10 banknote paper.

 On 8 July 2013, Bangladesh Bank issued a ৳100 note to commemorate the 100th anniversary of the Bangladesh National Museum.
 The commemorative note features an 18th-century terracotta plaque of a horseman on the front and the Bangladesh National Museum on the back.